Scar Camouflage vs Laser: Which Is Better?

 What each approach is best for

-Scar camouflage tends to work best for: flat, healed scars with visible color contrast (white, pale, or discolored against surrounding skin), surgical scars like C-section or tummy tuck scars, old injury scars that are stable but visually distracting, and scars where laser has already improved texture but color contrast remains.
+Scar camouflage tends to work best for: flat, healed scars with visible color contrast (white, pale, or discolored against surrounding skin), scars with texture and tone issues, surgical scars like C-section or tummy tuck scars, old injury scars that are stable but visually distracting, and scars where laser has already been tried but the scar is still visible.

 Can you do both?